 Screenprint on cardboard

-Signature, inscriptions, markings: signed, numbered and dated at lower left
+Signature, inscriptions, markings: signed and dated at lower right, numbered at lower left